PALISETTIROHITH/M3_grpno.48/project_1/1_Requirements/README.md

 1.In case of mistouch the doors will be opened .
 2. we have to be careful while holding the key.

+### SWOT ANALYSIS

+### STRENGTH
+works accurately and relaible circuit easy to use by pressing one switch we can control from distance

+### WEEKNESS
+Unable to do from long distance

+### OPPORTUNITIES
+we can develope this product to use in different products and components.

+### threats
+key can be dublicate and can be used by others to unlock the car .